LukasBombach/next-super-performance/README.md

 Newspapers are mostly static pages.
 Now if we were to create a single page application we would create a huge bundle with mostly unnecessary code.

-This does not only mean that users wait for a big file to download, but [as Addy Osmami points out](https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4) there is a huge cost in performance with parsing and executing code.
+This does not only mean that users wait for a big file to download, but [as Addy Osmani points out](https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4) there is a huge cost in performance with parsing and executing code.
 As a vague rule of thumb we can say, the bigger your bundle, the worse your performance.